 Rich snippets, as an illustration of structured data markup implementation, make it easier for search engines to figure out your website and its type of content.
 They help users understand what your pages are about.
 On top of that, they provide Google with useful information about your products, for instance, pricing, availability, ratings, and review numbers.

-A snippet can also work as a brochure that gives specific information about your eCommerce business, like logo, address, contact information, social media links, founders, and subsidiaries.
+A snippet can also work as a brochure on Shopify stores that gives specific information about your eCommerce business, like logo, address, contact information, social media links, founders, and subsidiaries.
 That's why utilizing rich snippets can make your SERP look more attractive to search engines.
 And also to buyers!
 It, in turn, contributes to a higher ranking and a better click-through rate.

 Product Structured Data